Poisson Structures on Moduli Spaces of Higgs Bundles over Stacky Curves: Introduction

-When $X$ has nonempty boundary, the symplectic structure generalizes to a Poisson structure.
-The symplectic leaves consist of equivalence classes of connections with fixed conjugacy class of local holonomy around each boundary component.
-A primary description of this theory appeared in the book of M. Atiyah \cite{Atbook}, while in the article of M. Audin \cite{Audin} a review of several approaches is presented.
-In particular, in \cite{Audin} a detailed description is presented of the finite-dimensional discretization of this theory due to V. Fock and A. Rosly \cite{FoRo}, viewing the compact surface as a fat graph and using it to describe the moduli space of flat connections and its Poisson structure in purely finite-dimensional terms.
-This is closely related to an approach using symplectic groupoids developed in \cite{Guetal} (see also \cite{BG2, BG1}).
+In the case when the curve is noncompact, the symplectic structure generalizes to a Poisson structure.
+The noncompact case is actually equivalent to equipping $X$ with a reduced effective divisor $D$.
+The symplectic leaves consist of equivalence classes of connections with fixed conjugacy class of local holonomy around each point of a fixed reduced effective divisor on $X$.
+A primary description of this theory appeared in the book of Atiyah \cite{Atbook}, while in the article of Audin \cite{Audin} a review of several approaches is presented.
+In the particular situation of parabolic vector bundles on $X$ with trivial flags in the parabolic structure, Poisson structures on moduli spaces of twisted Higgs bundles were obtained independently by Bottacin \cite{Bot} and Markman \cite{Mar}.